Since its activation in 1942 the 57th has

 On 16 September 2004, the C-141 left service with nearly all active duty USAF units, being confined to Air Force Reserve and Air National Guard units for the remainder of its operational service life.
 As of 25 September 2005, there were only eight C-141 aircraft still flying, all from the Air Force Reserve's 445th Airlift Wing (445 AW) at Wright-Patterson AFB.
 In 2004, 2005, and 2006, the C-141s assigned to the 445 AW participated in missions to Iraq and Afghanistan, mostly for the medical evacuation of wounded service members.
 The last eight C-141s were officially retired in 2006.

-The first C-141 Starlifter to enter the Military Air Transport Service fleet is unveiled in a ceremony at Tinker Air Force Base, Okla., on Oct.
-19, 1964.
-Assigned to the 1707th ATW and will be flown by the 1741st Air Transport Squadron.
-This aircraft is able to move the Army's troops anywhere in the world; the new jet gave the United States an instant response capability when it began operational missions in 1965.
+The first C-141 Starlifter aircraft (63-8078) to enter the Military Air Transport Service fleet is unveiled in a ceremony at Tinker Air Force Base, Okla., on October 19, 1964.
+Assigned to the 1707th Air Transport Wing and was flown by the 1741st Air Transport Squadron and 57th Military Airlift Squadron/Airlift Squadron.
+This aircraft was able to move the Army's troops anywhere in the world; this new jet gave the United States an instant response capability when it began operational missions in 1965.